Paul Prudhomme: Personal life

 In 1986, Prudhomme's wife, Kay, was diagnosed with lung cancer.
 She died seven years later on December 31, 1993.

-One of his students was Aaron Sanchez, who moved from New York to become an apprentice when Sanchez was 16.
+One of his students was Aarón Sánchez, who moved from New York to become an apprentice when Sanchez was 16.

 Prudhomme had a long-running issue with his weight, resulting in his working from an electric wheelchair on occasion.
 In order to lose weight, he wrote his 1993 cookbook, Chef Paul Prudhomme's Fork in the Road.
 He deliberately avoided marketing it as a low-fat cookbook in order to prevent customers from being put off by the premise after testing the recipes at K-Paul's Kitchen in New Orleans.

 In March 2008, Prudhomme was grazed by a .22-caliber stray bullet while catering the Zurich Classic of New Orleans golf tournament.
 He at first thought a bee had stung his arm, required no serious medical attention and within five minutes was back to cooking for the golf tournament.
 It was thought to have been a falling bullet.

 Prudhomme died in New Orleans on October 8, 2015, after a brief illness.
 He was 75.